Peter Beardsley: Later career and retirement

 Beardsley left Newcastle for the second time on 18 August 1997 for £450,000, joining Bolton Wanderers, where he made 21 appearances but was unable to save them from being relegated from the Premier League just one season after promotion.
-He then went on loan to Manchester City, where he played six times in Division One.
+He then went on loan to Manchester City, where he played six times in the First Division.
 This loan spell made Beardsley the only player to play for both top-flight teams in Liverpool and Manchester.

 He then moved to Fulham who were managed by his former manager Keegan, where he made 28 appearances in two separate loan spells, eventually signing for them permanently.
-He then went to Hartlepool United on a free transfer, and played 22 times in Division Three to secure their Football League status.
+He then went to Hartlepool United on a free transfer, and played 22 times in the Third Division to secure their Football League status.
+He finally ended his career at the age of 38 when he played twice for the National Soccer League club Melbourne Knights.

-He finally ended his career at the age of 38 when he played twice for the Melbourne Knights in Australia.
 In a professional career totalling some 20 years in English football, he managed 659 league games and 210 goals, and a total of 799 games and 238 goals in all competitions.
 He had collected three major trophies (all of them with Liverpool) and was capped 59 times by England, scoring nine times.
 He had also played in two promotion winning teams earlier in his career, although he had been sold by Carlisle just before they sealed promotion in 1982.

 During the 2012–13 season, Beardsley played in a friendly for Cambridge United against the Newcastle United reserve squad to celebrate Cambridge's 100th anniversary since they were founded.